 - Presto Version and Configuration

 These options are stored in a MySQL database in QDS.
 They are used to control the operations of a cluster.
-The database also stores characteristics of a user such as groups and roles as well as important actions were taken by every user.
+The database also stores the characteristics of a user such as groups and roles as well as important actions taken by every user.

 QDS Data Warehouse